tetrapharmakon/tetrapharmakon.github.io/_talks/02_conf_catday17.md

 ---
 datefrom: May 2017
 dateto: May 2017
-url:
+status: 🎤
-title: SPEAKER - Categorical day in Turin
+title: Categorical day in Turin
 subtitle:
 ---